 The air movement pattern within a house is easier to control in this way as the influence of air velocity and outside temperature are less.
-It is not possible to give rules for the air movement pattern within a house because the air movement pattern depends on the kind and control of ventilation within a house, the house width, the slope of the roof and the way the house is organized
+It is not possible to give rules for the air movement pattern within a house because the air movement patterns depend on the ventilation within a house, the house width, the slope of the roof and the way the house is organized.

 Air velocity can be measured using an anemometer.
 The air movement pattern within a house can be made visible by using a smoke generator or smoke powder.